-- Single Bed in Female Dorm
+Single Bed in Female Dorm

-- King Bed in Mixed Dorm (for couples)
+King Bed in Mixed Dorm (for couples)

+Once again travelling couples get the chance to sleep together and mingle with other travellers.
 As always, the added comforts such as linen, blackout curtains and universal power sockets are found in every room.

 This might be the only downside of the hostel.
 Sometimes you can meet amazing people in your big dorms, at other times you won’t meet any.
 It is a perfect place for couples to relax and digital nomads to get work done.